Kazungula Bridge: 2018

-In 2018, the three presidents of Zimbabwe’s Emmerson Mnangagwa, Seretse Khama of Botswana, and Edgar Lungu of Zambia, inspected the progress on the Kazungula Bridge.
-During this meeting, it was agreed that Zimbabwe to be part of the phase II of the project.
+In 2018, the three presidents of Zimbabwe's Emmerson Mnangagwa, Seretse Khama of Botswana, and Edgar Lungu of Zambia, inspected the progress on the Kazungula Bridge.
+During this meeting, it was agreed for Zimbabwe to be part of the phase II of the project.

 The involvement of Zimbabwe was revealed during a press briefing by Botswana Transport and Communication Minister Kitso Mokaila, Zimbabwean Transport and Infrastructure Development Minister Joram Gumbo, and Zambian Housing and Infrastructure Development Minister Ronald Chitotela.

 2019

 In March 2019, construction stopped after Daewoo Engineering and Construction failed to be paid for its services by the Zambian government.
-Daewoo stated the issue has led to an industrial strike by the employees, and Administration Manager Hong Seouk Park stated that these financial constraints have made it increasingly difficult to maintain the company’s running costs.
-Botswana had made payment for the project but Zambia had not, meaning a total of US $14.84 million was owed.
+Daewoo stated the issue has led to an industrial strike by the employees, and Administration Manager Hong Seouk Park stated that these financial constraints have made it increasingly difficult to maintain the company's running costs.
+Botswana had made payment for the project but Zambia had not, meaning a total of US$14.84 million was owed.

 In May 2019, President Edgar Lungu of Zambia stated the project was "78% complete" and is optimistic that the project would be completed on schedule.

 By November 2019, consultant Mr. Kobamelo Kgoboko said the project was 91.92% complete, with the Botswana side being 98.7% complete and the Zambian side was 80.5% complete.
 It was also stated that 6 of the 8 pylons had been completed.
 However, the project was announced to be pushed back to June 2020, meaning the project would open 10 months behind schedule.

 2020

-In October 2020, the Botswanan Ministry of Transport and Communications stated that bridge and approach ramps were complete, with the Botswanan border post being 98.44% complete at a cost of US $38.4million, and the Zambia border post being 99.40% complete at a cost of US $13.1 million.
+In October 2020, the Botswanan Ministry of Transport and Communications stated that bridge and approach ramps were complete, with the Botswanan border post being 98.44% complete at a cost of US$38.4million, and the Zambia border post being 99.40% complete at a cost of US$13.1 million.

-In December, Zambia’s Minister for Housing and Infrastructure Development Vincent Mwale stated a total of US $82.3m had been paid by Zambia, with an additional US $73.7m being released in December and US $8.7m to be paid by the end of the year.
+In December, Zambia's Minister for Housing and Infrastructure Development Vincent Mwale stated a total of US$82.3m had been paid by Zambia, with an additional US$73.7m being released in December and US$8.7m to be paid by the end of the year.
 These statements were in response to accusations that the Zambian Government had failed to pay its dues and would not honor the outstanding amount owed to the contractor.
 Vincent Mwale went on to say that he "would like to put it on record that the assertions currently being circulated via social media, purporting that the Zambian Government has failed to pay its dues and will not honor the outstanding amount owed to the Contractor, are not correct".